Manason/effective-fivem-lua/docs/functions.md

 end
 ```

-### Avoid boolean parameters
+### Avoid boolean parameters in APIs
 Boolean parameters are a signal that a function is doing two things.
 Instead, call two different functions that each do one thing.
+While what is considered an API is ambiguous, a good rule of thumb is not to include boolean parameters in global or exported functions.
 ```lua title="BAD"
 function printEmotionalState(isHappy)
     if isHappy then